Klon3r/the-odin-project/README.md

 # The Odin Project: Tic Tac Toe
-The goal for this project was to try and have a minimal if any global variables aswell as try and use factory functions to create objects.
+The goal for this project was to try and use minimal if any global variables aswell as try and use factory functions to create objects.

 ## Live Site
 <div align="center">